Eflornithine: Chemo preventative therapy

+Veterinary uses

 Eflornithine is effective in mice.
 Bacchi et al. 1980 found the drug to be curative in T. b. brucei infection of mouse and it is generally without toxicity.
 Klug et al. 2016 are of the opinion that this demonstrates good promise for oral treatment.
 However although Jansson et al. 2008 also effectively treated mice with it they found the pharmacokinetics of oral administration in rats very negative.
 Brun et al. 2010 are of the opinion that Jansson's results have killed the prospects for oral treatment.